gprossignoli/Simple_File_Management_System/README.md

   - I highly recommend to use a virtual environment, I usually use pyenv.
 [Pyenv introduction.](https://realpython.com/intro-to-pyenv/)
   - To generate the environment: pyenv virtualenv <versión_python> <nombre_entorno>.
 For this development, I've used python 3.9.0.
   - Once the environment has been generated, inside the project's folder, execute: pip install -r requirements.txt
-3. Modify the settings.ini file, setting the flask key **(keep this key in secret!)**, the sqlite's DB path (including its name), and the path to the folder where files will be storage.
+3. Modify the settings.ini file:
+  - Set flask-key field **(keep this key in secret!)**
+  - Set the sqlite field, you can introduce a valid path to an already existent file (If docker is used, put that file inside the projects path), or set a valid path for a new file that will be automaticly created, or leave it blank, in which it will be created a file named sfms.db in the path PROJECT_ROOT/sfms/
+  - Set the files_dir field, you can introduce a valid path to an already existent directory (If docker is used, put that directory inside the projects path), or set a valid path for a new directory that will be automaticly created, or leave it blank, in which it will be created a directory /files_storage in the path PROJECT_ROOT/
 4. Admin user is optional, if you want to have one, execute the script named create_admin.py (python create_admin.py).

 When the app is already installed, execute the app.py script and ready!